plrang/SS-Titles-Check---Pseudospam/README.md

 go to https://gist.github.com/plrang/67589438920edaf086c470cd2e887b16
 and click the RAW button.

+Use with the ENGLISH VERSION of the site.
 After the installation, in your Shutterstock contributor profile, under http://submit.shutterstock.com/home.mhtml, you’ll find the new link.
 Right below [ your footage gallery > ] [ your image gallery > ] links.